Dear MendMeShop,

 The medial meniscus is more often injured than the lateral meniscus.
 Medial meniscus tears generally occur in the posterior (back) horn, which is prone to injury and harder to manage than tears in the body (center), the anterior (front), or on the periphery (outside).
 The posterior horn is more contained and carries more of the load than the other areas and it is difficult to reach because there are bones in the way.
 Peripheral tears occur on the outside near the attachment to the knee capsule.
 They receive a lot of blood supply, so they are easily repaired.
 These tears often occur in conjunction with an ACL or MCL injury.

 Although knee injuries are more common in women than men, men experience more meniscus injuries and tears (approximately 2.5 males: 1 female).
 This is believed to be due to men's participation in more aggressive sports and manual activities.
 For men, meniscal injuries occur most often between the ages of 31 to 40; for females mensical tears usually occur between 11 and 20 years.
-Occupations such as mining or carpet-laying (where you spend a lot of time in the squat position), or participation in contact sports or repetitive stress activities (such as running and skiing) are prone to meniscus injuries.
+Occupations where you spend a lot of time in the squat position (i.e. mining or carpet-laying), or participation in contact sports or repetitive stress activities (such as running and skiing) can put you at greater risk of a meniscus injury.

 Acute Trauma